FrankBijnen/ExifToolGui/Redist/README_RELEASE.md

 It is recommended to choose the 'Setup install mode' 'Install for all users' and choose the 'full installation'.
 In the additional tasks your have the options to create a desktop icon (recommended), and to download and install the latest version of Exiftool.
 If 'by Phil Harvey' is chosen, the Exiftool zip file will be download and the exe unzipped and renamed in the installation folder.
-If 'by Oliver Betz' is chosen, the latest installer will be downloaded an run after the installation of ExifToolGui.
+If 'by Oliver Betz' is chosen, the latest installer will be downloaded and run after the installation of ExifToolGui.
-(It is recommended to choose 'Add to Path', then ExiftoolGui will be able to find ExifTool.exe)
+(It is recommended to choose 'Add to Path', so ExiftoolGui will be able to find ExifTool.exe)

 <h4>Release info.</h4>